 Permagard’s Microshield is an effective high-performing water repellent suitable for external use on masonry materials such as brick, concrete and stone.
-In one single coat, this micro- porous repellent will protect masonry materials against penetrating damp.
+In one single coat, this microporous water repellent will protect masonry materials against penetrating damp.

-The ready to use liquid is based on silanes and siloxanes, rapidly curing penetrating damp even at near zero degree temperatures.
-Simply by applying one single coat of this colourless and odourless solution will create a micro- porous layer, protecting the surface against driven rainwater.
+This ready to use liquid water repellent is based on silanes and siloxanes, rapidly curing penetrating damp even at near zero degree temperatures.
+Simply by applying one single coat of our colourless and odourless solution, you will create a microporous layer, protecting the surface against driven rainwater.

-Unlike most water repellents, Microshield can be applied to highly alkaline, dry or damp cement-based surfaces, however it is not suitable for wet green-cured cements or concretes.
+Unlike most water repellents, Microshield can be applied to highly alkaline, dry or damp cement-based surfaces.
+It's not suitable however for wet green-cured cements or concretes.

-Microshield is a reliable water repellent, creating an invisible layer, protecting against wind driven rain or surface moisture.
+Microshield is a reliable water repellent, creating an invisible layer that protects against wind-driven rain and surface moisture.

 Microshield Ultra Masonry Waterproofing

-Microshield Ultra is an advanced masonry waterproofing cream specially designed to create long-lasting protection for brickwork and façade against efflorescence and destruction by water soluble pollutants as well as against frost damage and the attack of micro-organisms.
+Microshield Ultra is an advanced masonry waterproofing cream specially designed to create long-lasting protection (up to 30 years) for brickwork and façades.
+It protects against efflorescence and destruction by water soluble pollutants as well as against frost damage and the attack of micro-organisms.

-The water repellent is combined with a strong beading effect to mineral surfaces.
+This water repellent cream imparts a strong beading effect to mineral surfaces.
 The beading effect causes water to simply ‘bead’ on the surface and roll off, allowing the material to maintain its natural moisture balance.

-Click on the link for more insight into how this waterproofing cream product works.
+Click on the link for more insight into how this masonry protection cream product works.

 Aside from being an excellent water repellent, Microshield Ultra can also save you money by improving the building’s thermal performance.
-The water repellent reduces heat loss through damp or wet walls, allowing you to save money on energy costs.
+This water repellent reduces heat loss through damp or wet walls, which means you save money on energy bills.

-Microshield Ultra guarantees long-life protection due to its ability to penetrate deeply into the surface.
+Microshield Ultra guarantees long-life protection due to its ability to penetrate deep into the surface.

 Façade Cream Water Repellent

-Façade cream is generally used for waterproofing, creating an invisible barrier against water penetration on external masonry materials.
+Façade cream is generally used for waterproofing, creating an invisible barrier against water penetration on external masonry.

-Click on the link for more insight into how Remmers Facade Cream works.
+Or cick on the link for more insight into how PermaSEAL Facade Cream works.

-Call us on 0117 982 3282 if you'd like to talk to us about our range of water repellents or if you have any questions about protecting your home from penetrating damp.
-We'd like to hear from you.
+Call us on 0117 982 3282 to talk to us about our range of penetrating damp treatments or if you have any questions about protecting your home from rain and bad weather.
+We'd love to hear from you.